 Informational item: Update to the Teaching of East Asian Languages and Literatures graduate certificate (Ila Nagar)

 Nagar: The Department of East Asian Languages and Literatures has requested a change to a requirement in their Teaching of East Asian Languages and Literatures Certificate program.
-They are replacing the DEI Pedagogy Workship with a more general teaching-related workshop.
+They are replacing the DEI Pedagogy Workshop with a more general teaching-related workshop.
 Given the sunsetting of the university’s Office of Diversity and Inclusion and the state’s legislative restrictions on DEI, they believe that this change is important to maintain the continuity of the certificate program.

 Subcommittee Reports